Vermiculite Close Up

 Vermiculite, why, what & how

 Vermiculite!
-This soil additive can be worth it’s weight in gold when used correctly.
-From seed germination to water retention, learn more about this interesting mineral.
+This soil additive is worth its weight in gold when used correctly.
+From seed germination to water retention, learn more about this interesting mineral

 Why use vermiculite?